pvrfr/dgrp-1.9.1/README.md

 # dgrp-1.9.1

-This is a port of the Digi PortServer to Linux 18.04.
+This is a port of the Digi PortServer/Realport to Linux 18.04.